Tips for Tutoring

 - Remember, it’s important for your tutees to see progress.
 Emphasize short-term goals first (preparing for class, reading the textbook) and then connect those with the longer term goals of earning a high grade on the final or in the course, and succeeding in college.

-- Help the tutees to feel good about where they are now but always encourage higher levels of achievement.
+- Help the tutees build confidence and always encourage higher levels of achievement.
 This will help to increase their motivation.

 Review and Look Forward